kichikuou/web/help/en/docs/settings.md

         This feature does not work on iOS.

 ## Saved data

-You can export save data stored in the browser as a ZIP file for backup, or restore save data from a ZIP file.
-This is also useful for transferring saves between computers.
+You can back up your save files stored in the browser or transfer it between different browsers.

-Save files are compatible with AliceSoft’s `System39.exe`.
+The save file format is compatible with AliceSoft’s `System39.exe`.

+Save as ZIP
+:   Downloads the save files stored in the browser as a ZIP file.

+Restore from ZIP
+:   Select a ZIP file to restore save files.
+After restoring, please restart the game.

 !!!
 Warning
     Save files are stored in your browser, but it will not be saved when using private browsing (incognito mode).